aornugent/competition/README.md

 # competition

-Packaged dataset from invasive species competitive effects experiment, 2016.
+Packaged dataset from response-surface experiment to evaluate whether the interspecific interactions (hereafter impact) of invasive species varied with nutrient availability and species density  (2016).

 ## Example